tc39/notes/es7/2015-11/nov-19.md

 JHD: and methods that rely on that interface

-DH: I don’t believe there is a reasonable programming model that uses overloading with error.
+DH: I don't believe there is a reasonable programming model that uses overloading with error.
 Particularly the error wrapping case for promise rejection.
 I feel this is going down a poor bad.

 DH: Possibly an alternative approach could exist

-YK: The problem is forgibility, but if someone forges an error is doesn’t seem important.
+YK: The problem is forgibility, but if someone forges an error is doesn't seem important.

 JHD: why do we have the internal slot